The Euro, Which Countries Use It, Its Pros and Cons

 Why All EU Countries Don't Use the Euro

 The euro was initially proposed to unify the entire European Union.
-In fact, all 28 member nations pledged to adopt the euro when they joined the EU.
+All 28 member nations pledged to adopt the euro when they joined the EU.
 But they must meet budget and other criteria before they can switch to the euro.
 These were set out by the Maastricht Treaty.
 As a result, nine EU members have not adopted the euro.
-As of 2017, they were Bulgaria, Croatia, the Czech Republic, Denmark, Hungary, Poland, Romania, Sweden, and the United Kingdom.
+As of 2018, they were Bulgaria, Croatia, the Czech Republic, Denmark, Hungary, Poland, Romania, Sweden, and the United Kingdom.

 Countries That Use the Euro

-There are 22 countries that use the euro as of 2017.
+There are 23 countries that use the euro as of 2018.
 The eurozone consists of 19 members who are EU members and use the euro.
 They are Austria, Belgium, Cyprus, Estonia, Finland, France, Germany, Greece, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, the Netherlands, Portugal, Slovakia, Slovenia, and Spain.
-The three non-EU countries are Montenegro, Vatican City, and Monaco.
+The three non-EU countries are Andorra, Vatican City, and Monaco and San Marino.

 Fourteen African nations peg their currency to the euro.
 They are former French colonies that adopted the CFA franc when France switched to the euro.
 They are Benin, Burkina Faso, Cameroon, Central African Republic, Chad, Republic of Congo, Côte D’Ivoire, Equatorial Guinea, Gabon, Guinea-Bissau, Mali, Niger, Senegal, and Togo.

 Iran prefers euros for all foreign transactions, including oil.
 Iran is the world's fourth-largest producer of oil.
 It has converted all dollar-denominated assets held in foreign countries to the euro.